Justin Longmuir: Fremantle Football Club senior coach (2020–present)

 The 2021 AFL season saw the Dockers under Longmuir finish eleventh place on the ladder, with ten wins and twelve losses.
+He signed a two-year contract extension at the season's end.

 In the 2022 AFL season, Longmuir guided the Dockers to fifth position on the ladder and a return to finals for the first time since 2015.
+Fremantle under Longmuir defeated and eliminated the Western Bulldogs in the elimination final, but the Dockers were however eliminated by Collingwood in the semi finals.

+The 2023 AFL season saw Fremantle under Longmuir finish 14th on the ladder with 10 wins and 13 losses.